A Guide to Assessing and Implementing the Universal Standards for Social and Environmental Performance Management

 Sources of information

-• Interviews with board
+• Interviews with board and CEO/managing director

 Evidence to provide

 Give examples of information requested/shared with the Board during time of crisis, and decision-making process and actions taken to help clients and/or employees face the challenges linked to the crisis.
+All countries are still suffering in early 2024, to varying degrees, from the aftermaths of the global pandemic and notably from the Covid-19 lock-downs which has affected the socio-economic livelihoods for many financial providers’ clients negatively.

 2.A.5.2 During periods of institutional change, the board uses client data to check whether strategic decisions are consistent with the provider’s social goals and target clients.

-The board should safeguard the institution’s social strategy at all times, but particularly during periods of major change that make the institution vulnerable to “mission drift” (e.g., serving relatively wealthier clients over time).
+The board should safeguard the social strategy at all times, but particularly during periods of major change that make the provider vulnerable to “mission drift” (e.g., serving relatively wealthier clients over time).
 Major changes may include legal transformation, bringing in new investors, introducing new products, target clients, and/or geographic expansion, digital transformation, etc.

 Scoring guidance